cyberbotics/webots-doc/guide/real-robots.md

 `client` must be launched separately from Webots.
 The source code for this controller and for the client program are in the "pipe" directory.

+> **note**: As this example is based on standard UNIX pipes, it does not work under Windows.

 ### khepera_tcpip.wbt

 %figure "khepera_tcpip.wbt"